TheWilley/Text2Book/README.md

 Open `index.html` in the dist folder.

-## Report missing characters
+## Which characters are supported?
-Minecraft books work by using a font where each character is `x` amount of "dots" long.
-Because the amount of dots have to be manually defined for a given character, only the main ascii characters are supported (for now)
+All main ascii characters are supported, and a complete list can be seen in [chars.md](docs/chars.md)